Targa Pipeline Partners (APL) versus Baker Hughes A GE (BHI) Financial Review

 |N/A

-Baker Hughes A GE has a consensus price target of $52.67, indicating a potential downside of 8.69%.
-Given Baker Hughes A GE’s higher possible upside, analysts clearly believe Baker Hughes A GE is more favorable than Targa Pipeline Partners.
+Baker Hughes A GE currently has a consensus price target of $52.67, suggesting a potential downside of 8.69%.
+Given Baker Hughes A GE’s higher probable upside, equities analysts clearly believe Baker Hughes A GE is more favorable than Targa Pipeline Partners.

-This table compares Targa Pipeline Partners and Baker Hughes A GE’s gross revenue, earnings per share and valuation.
+This table compares Baker Hughes A GE and Targa Pipeline Partners’ revenue, earnings per share (EPS) and valuation.

 |